 Tag Archives: Placido Domingo

-Share A formative part of my training as an opera director and designer was spent at the Accademia Teatro alla Scala.
-This “temple of opera”—as both a building and a company of artists—has existed largely unchanged since 1776 and has … Continue reading
+A formative part of my training as an opera director and designer was spent at the Accademia Teatro alla Scala.
+This “temple of opera”—as both a building and a company of artists—has existed largely unchanged since 1776 and has produced hundreds of world premieres, including many of Verdi’s operas.

 Giuseppe Verdi regarded Nabucco, his third work to reach the stage, as the catalyst that set the rest of his career in motion.